February 3, 2026

 What is bridge financing?

-Bridge financing is a financing technique that meets an urgent need for cash
+Bridge financing is a financing technique that meets an urgent cash flow need.
+It is part of a strategy to facilitate access to financing for startups and companies in transition.

 This method of financing consists of soliciting a new influx of capital investors in the form of convertible bonds and on preferential terms compared to subsequent investors.